Computation Alignment: Capacity Approximation without Noise Accumulation: Proof of Lower Bound in Theorem for Two Users

 We can then assume that every matrix of quantized channel gains $\hat{\bm{\msf{H}}}$ appears exactly\footnote{Since $T/L$ will grow to infinity, we can assume here that \eqref{eq:frac} is integer and avoid floor operators.}

 many times in each of the $L$ blocks, ignoring all the remaining time slots.
 This results in a loss of at most a factor $(1-\eta)$ in rate.
-Furthermore, by the full CSI assumption, all receivers and transmitters can reorder the time slots within each of the $L$ subblocks, and hence we may assume without loss of generality that the first $(1-\eta)T/L$ quantized channel gains in each subblock satisfy this condition.
+Furthermore, we may assume without loss of generality that the first $(1-\eta)T/L$ quantized channel gains in each subblock satisfy this condition.

 We now describe the matching procedure alluded to earlier.
 Consider the channel gains at time $t_1=1$ in the first of the $L$ subblocks and the corresponding matrix of quantized channel gains $\hat{\bm{H}}[t_1]$.
-Let $t_\ell$ be the first time in block $\ell\in\{2,\cdots,L\}$ such that
+Let $t_\ell$ be the first time in subblock $\ell\in\{2,\cdots,L\}$ such that

 where